kean/articles/2020-06-14-packet-tunnel-provider.markdown

 ## Packet Tunnel Provider

 The primary API for implementing your custom tunneling protocols in [`NEPacketTunnelProvider`](https://developer.apple.com/documentation/networkextension/nepackettunnelprovider), that allows you to tunnel traffic on an IP layer.
-They run as app extensions, running in the background handling network traffic.
+They run as app extensions in the background handling network traffic.

 > There is also an [NEAppProxyProvider](https://developer.apple.com/documentation/networkextension/neappproxyprovider) which is another subclass of the abstract `NETunnelProvider` class.
 It allows you to implement tunneling on a higher, app level.
 Unlike `NEPacketTunnelProvider`, it requires a device to be [*supervised*](https://support.apple.com/en-us/HT202837) and it only works for [*managed* apps](https://www.apple.com/business/docs/resources/Managing_Devices_and_Corporate_Data_on_iOS.pdf).
 It operates on a TCP/UDP level instead of IP level.
 {:.info}